ofabricio/jsqt/README.md

 ## (iterate)

-These functions iterate over keys and values of a valid JSON and apply a map function to transform them.
+This function iterates over keys and values of a valid JSON and applies a map function to transform them.

 ```clj
 (iterate key val)